 Music City Suds

 Until December 25, Music City Suds will be donating 100% of all apparel proceeds to the Community Foundation of Tennessee Gatlinburg Emergency Response Fund.
-You can view their store online.
 Music City Suds of Nashville, TN, is known for custom soaps for some of country music’s biggest stars.

 Purchase a print through December 21, 2016, and Aerial Innovations will match the net sale and donate to the Sevier County Fire Relief Fund.
 Aerial Innovations is based in Nashville, TN, and specializes in both aerial photography and traditional photography.

 Zuke’s Woodworkz created a special sign available for purchase.
 The sign is $10, with $8 going directly to a fund for two families that are connected to Zuke’s that have been affected by the wildfires.
 The other $2 covers the materials.
 You can purchase in their shop at 680 Glades Road Unit #4 in Gatlinburg (they are a member of the Great Smoky Arts & Crafts Community) or online.